Installation#

 Prism_v2.0.0.exe --nogui - will install Prism with default settings

-Prism_v2.0.0.exe --installpath D:/tools/Prism --overwrite --clear-userprefs --plugins Houdini Maya Blender Nuke --setup-integrations --launch will install Prism to a custom location, overwrite files if the installpath already exists, will clear existing user preferences, install plugins for Houdini, Maya, Blender and Nuke, will setup the Prism DCC integrations for every DCC, which Prism can detect automatically and then launch the Prism gui.
+Prism_v2.0.0.exe --installpath D:/tools/Prism --overwrite --clear-userprefs --plugins Houdini Maya Blender Nuke --setup-integrations --launch --accesstoken 86661421-2850-484f-b664-6012d1f228e1 will install Prism to a custom location, overwrite files if the installpath already exists, will clear existing user preferences, install plugins for Houdini, Maya, Blender and Nuke, will setup the Prism DCC integrations for every DCC, which Prism can detect automatically and then launch the Prism gui.

 Centralized Setup#